Be honey wise, not sugar foolish.

 Because all our collecting and processing processes are natural, our 100% pure wild forest raw unheated unprocessed honey is seasonally distinct.
 As a result, the colour, flavour, and texture fluctuate throughout the year based on the predominant flower variety of the season.

-Why should you always choose Svastya organic farms Wild Forest honey?
+Why should you always choose Svastya Organic Farms Wild Forest honey?

-TThe Regular honey undergoes Extraction, liquefaction, straing, filtration, moisture reduction, pasteurization, cooling, bottling.
+The Regular honey undergoes Extraction, liquefaction, straing, filtration, moisture reduction, pasteurization, cooling, bottling.

 Many of the phytonutrients present in raw honey as it occurs in the hive are typically removed during the processing process.
 Raw honey, for example, includes trace levels of the propolis resins.
 Propolis, sometimes known as "bee glue," is a complex combination of resins and other compounds used by honeybees to seal the hive and keep bacteria and other microorganisms out.
 Propolis is produced by honeybees by mixing plant resins with their own secretions.
 However, contaminants like as road tar have been discovered in propolis.